 Labor Day, which became a federal holiday in 1894, marked the end of summer.
 Folks who summered on the shore, packed up their beach and resort wear and returned to the city.

 Doesn’t summering on the shore sound delightful?
-Really, any time you can use “summer” as a verb, the sentence is bound to sound heavenly.
+(Well, maybe not when there’s a hurricane threatening to come aboard.)
+But really, most any time you can use “summer” as a verb, the sentence is bound to sound heavenly.

 But back to wearing white jeans after Labor Day.